Memory effects can make the transmission capability of a communication channel uncomputable: Results

 A configuration is a complete description of the status of a TM.
 It consists of the current state, the contents of the tape and the position of the head.
 In the initial configuration, the tape contains the input string and the head of the TM is in the initial state and situated on top of the leftmost cell of the input.
 Once the initial configuration is fixed a TM evolves deterministically and may or may not eventually halt.

 Let us fix $n=10$, $m= 62$.
-In order to specify a FSMC with $n$ input symbols and $m$ states, it is enough to give $N=nm(n+m)=44640$ rational numbers corresponding to the conditional probability assignments.
-Therefore, the set of FSMC can be seen as a subset of positive elements in $\mathbb{Q}^{N}$.
-Fix an explicit injective map $\sigma$ from the set of positive elements in $\mathbb{Q}^{N}$ into the natural numbers $\mathbb{N}$.
-For instance, consider the first $2N$ prime numbers $p_1,\ldots, p_{2N}$ and define

-Any other explicit $\sigma$ will do the job.
-Indeed, $\sigma$ is just a way to encode the given FSMC as natural number, which then can be transformed into a valid input of a TM.
+In order to specify a FSMC with $n$ input symbols and $m$ states, it is enough to give $N=nm(2+m)=39680$ rational numbers corresponding to the conditional probability assignments.
+It is very easy to construct an injective map $\sigma(\cdot)$ from vectors of $N$ positive rational numbers to the natural numbers (see \ref{sec:pfaencod}), which then can be transformed into a valid input of a TM.
 For instance, it would be transformed into a string of zeroes and ones if $\Sigma=\{0,1,\#\}$.
 Main Results \ref{main1} and \ref{main2} can be then respectively restated as: